micaminoff/tsoha-keikat/README.md

 * Event Table exists
 * Users Table exists
+* Performers Table exists
+* Event and Performers many to many relation exists
 * All events have an account reference
+* All performers have an account reference
-* Editing and deletion is restricted to the creator of an event
+* Editing and deletion is restricted to the creator of an event or an admin
 * Postgres running on Heroku
-* CRUD functionality for the Events table
+* CRUD functionality for the Events and perofmers tables
 * Logging in and signing up works (even as admin!)
+* Complex query for showing a performers events (visible in perofmers/<id>)

 #### Future state of app
 The app will
 * Allow sorting by time/place/performer
 * Allow searches by time/place/performer
-* Admin rights for modifying/deleting events

 ## Documentation
 Documentation can be found in the [docs](/docs) folder.